-- Sent the invitation letter to the audiologists - Called the practices to schedule virtual meetings. - Reviewed the list of LTFU cases. - Recorded information about the cases. - Compared the information with what is in the newborn screening data system. - Determined the status as LTD or LTFU. - Shared info with case managers who updated data in the newborn screening data system and/or initiated further follow-up activities.
+- Sent the invitation letter to the audiologists - Called the practices to schedule virtual meetings. - Reviewed the list of LTFU cases. - Recorded information about the cases. - Compared with the information in the newborn screening data system. - Determined the status as LTD or LTFU. - Shared info with case managers who updated data in the newborn screening data system and/or initiated further follow-up activities.